inipew/usque/README.md

 Use "usque [command] --help" for more information about a command.
 ```

+If the configuration enables any of the proxies (`socks.enabled` or `http.enabled`), running `usque` without a subcommand will start them automatically.

 Before doing anything, you need to *register*.

 ### Registration